solana-labs/solana/README.md

 the test suite should indicate that your change didn't *infringe* on anyone else's solutions.
 Adding a test *protects* your solution from future changes.
 Say you don't understand why a line of code exists, try deleting it and running the unit-tests.
 The nearest test failure should tell you what problem was solved by that code.
-If no test fails, go ahead and submit a Pull Request that asks, "what problem is solved by this code?"
+If no test fails, go ahead and submit a Pull Request that asks, "What problem is solved by this code?"
 On the other hand, if a test does fail and you can think of a better way to solve the same problem, a Pull Request with your solution would most certainly be welcome!
 Likewise, if rewriting a test can better communicate what code it's protecting, please